sam-paech/antislop-sampler/README.md

 ## Overview

-The AntiSlop sampler uses a backtracking mechanism to go back and revise when it encounters a disallowed word or phrase.
+The AntiSlop sampler uses a backtracking mechanism to go back and retry with adjusted token probabilities when it encounters a disallowed word or phrase.
 No more testaments or tapestries or other gpt-slop.

 Try the sampler here: